MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-retrieval-augmented-generation-cloud-to-local.md

 ## Prerequisites

-To complete the procedures in this article, you need the following prerequisites:

 - Python 3.9 or above installed locally.

-  - The `promptflow` SDK and `promptflow-tools` installed by running `pip install promptflow promptflow-tools`.
+  - The `promptflow` SDK and `promptflow-tools` packages installed by running `pip install promptflow promptflow-tools`.
-  - The `promptflow-vectordb` tool installed by running `pip install promptflow-vectordb`.
+  - The `promptflow-vectordb` tool installed by running `pip install promptflow-vectordb[azure]`.

 - Visual Studio Code with the **Python** and **Prompt flow** extensions installed.